Skip to main content

 }

-// never - Function never returns (throws or infinite loop)
+// never - Function NEVER returns (throws an error or runs forever)

 function throwError(message: string): never {